mlawre01/STAT545-HW-Hawe-Nicole/README.md

-Find all the info you need about the class at [link](http://stat545.com/index.html)
+Find all the info you need about the class at this [link](http://stat545.com/index.html)

 #### How Hw01 Edits were executed